2.8 Duramax Problems (Common Issues)

 How many miles will a 2.8 Duramax last?

 Diesel engines are known to last longer than gas engines, plus Duramax is one of the most reliable diesel engines on the market.
-You can expect to go as far as anywhere between 400,000 to 500,000 miles.
+Based on many owner reviews, you can expect to go as far as anywhere between 300,000 to 500,000 miles.
 Moreover, since diesel costs more than gas, you will be spending more on fuel, which interprets why Duramax engine costs more than traditional gas engines.

 The fuel economy rating has changed since its inception.
 It could drop if you include aftermarket components or performance modifications such as lift kit, bigger tires, etc.